| View previous topic :: View next topic |

 D.C.M. - Distinguished Conduct Medal

-D.F.C. - Distinguished Flying Medal
+D.F.C. - Distinguished Flying Cross

-D.F.M - Distinguished Service Medal
+D.F.M - Distinguished Flying Medal

 D.S.C. - Distinguished Service Cross